 This looks different for every business — you may be able to make all your hires in a week … or it may take a month.
 Leave yourself a little breathing room and get your job post and hiring process ready to go ahead so you’re not scrambling on the starting line.

 CareerPlug is committed to helping businesses rebuild and displaced job seekers find work as COVID-19 measures are lifted.
-That’s why we’re providing two months of free access to our hiring software for all new clients to support your efforts to Hire Up.
 We believe that whenever your business is ready, our hiring software will help you save time, allowing you to hire faster while still attracting top talent and making high quality hires.
 Take the first step now by requesting a free personalized demo of CareerPlug.